 The culinary delights of summer are countless and it can be hard to keep up with all the seasonal arrivals.
-I’ve been finding elderflowers at our local farmers market, the flower of the elderberry which is the dark purple late summer berries that are used in pies, jams or medicinally.
+I’ve been finding elderflowers at our local farmers market, the flower of the elderberry which are the dark purple late summer berries that are used in pies, jams or medicinally.
 For now, we have access to the beautiful white elderflowers, which are also edible, and offer a more gentle medicinal quality.
-To keep up with the seasons I wanted to celebrate this beautiful flower, this Elderflower Cordial Popsicles with Lemon and Mint is a great summertime treat and offers some well-documented health benefits.
+To keep up with the seasons I wanted to celebrate this beautiful flower with this Elderflower Cordial Popsicles with Lemon and Mint.

-“Elderberries are well recognised for their nutritional and medicinal qualities, but the elderflowers also offer some health contributing qualities and make an amazing elderflower cordial which can be used for popsicles or added to fizzy drinks.”
+“Elderberries are well recognized for their nutritional and medicinal qualities, but the elderflowers also offer some health contributing qualities.
+They also make an amazing elderflower cordial which can be used for popsicles or added to fizzy drinks.”

 Health Benefits of Elderberry

 Clinical research on elderberry shows that some elderberry extracts may reduce flu-like symptoms.
 During 1999-2000 a study was done on 60 patients who received 15 ml (1 tablespoon) of elderberry or placebo syrup four times a day for 5 days.
 Symptoms were relieved on average 4 days earlier in those receiving elderberry extract compared with placebo (1).

 One preliminary clinical study showed that taking a specific combination of elderberry and Echinacea helped improve the rate of recovery and reduced the rate of influenza-related respiratory complications (2).

 Health Benefits of These Elderflower Cordial Popsicles